How Does Solar Power Reduce Your Power Bill?

 A number of people new to solar power get confused by feed-in tariffs and where the real benefit of solar power lies.
 So let’s break down how solar power reduces your bill and why getting a large solar credit on your power bill is not the best result.

 Please keep in mind that these numbers are an example of what is possible with solar power.
 Your situation will almost certainly be different, which is why we recommend you call the Solaray Team for personalised advice before deciding on a solar power system.
+If you are ready for a quote, please request one here:

 How residential solar power works in NSW